 - Melting on top of bread, pasta, and so on

-If you have some brie in your freezer and no idea on how to use it, here’s a super low-effort recipe you can follow.
+If you have some Brie in your freezer and no idea how to use it, here’s a super low-effort recipe you can follow.

 Low Effort Recipe: Toasts with Brie